dnlouis/php-bootstrapping-crash-course/README.md

     -   Allow from all
     - \</Directory\>

-  -And added the following to my setup script
+  - And added the following to my setup script
     - sudo a2enmod rewrite
     - Then (of course): sudo service apache2 restart
 </buckAngus>